JoshuaEagan1/Overdose-Data-Project/README.md

 # Overdose-Data-Project

-This function takes a state and an indicator, selects **Data.Value** if **Predicted.Value** is not Present or selects **Predicted.Value** if it is present, and returns a dataframe with Year, Month, and the selected value.
+This function takes a state and an indicator, selects *Data.Value* if *Predicted.Value* is not Present or selects *Predicted.Value* if it is present, and returns a dataframe with *Year*, *Month*, and the selected value.
 It removes the month of August in 2018, because this month is incomplete.
 Be sure to pass both arguments in quotations.
+For the **St** arugument, use the two letter abreviation of the state.
+For the **idcr** argument, choose from:

+"Cocaine (T40.5)"
+"heroin (T40.1)"
+"methadone (T40.3)"
+"Opioids (T40.0-T40.4,T40.6)"
-For the "St" arugument, use the two letter abreviation of the state.
-For the "idcr" argument, choose from: "Cocaine (T40.5)", "heroin (T40.1)", "methadone (T40.3)", "Opioids (T40.0-T40.4,T40.6)", "Percent with drugs specified", "Psychostimulants with abuse potential (T43.6)", "Synthetic opioids, excl. methadone (T40.4)", "synthetic opioid analgesics other than methadone (T40.4)", "Natural & semi-synthetic opioids (T40.2)", "Number of Drug Overdose Deaths", or "Number of Deaths."
+"Percent with drugs specified"
+"Psychostimulants with abuse potential (T43.6)" "Synthetic opioids, excl. methadone (T40.4)" "synthetic opioid analgesics other than methadone (T40.4)" "Natural & semi-synthetic opioids (T40.2)"
+"Number of Drug Overdose Deaths", or "Number of Deaths."

 Also, if the following error message

 ```
 "Error in data.frame(..., check.names = FALSE) :
 arguments imply differing number of rows: 0, 87"